 Skopelos is the second island in the Sporades island group.
 It is ideal for quiet, relaxed holidays.
 It combines stunning beaches, natural beauty, traditional quaint villages and plenty of island charm.

-Alonissos is ideal if you like nature.
+Finally, Alonissos is ideal if you like nature.
 The island is home to several rare species of animals and sea creatures, including seals, dolphins and even whales.
 You can visit the National Marine Park of Alonnisos, the largest protected marine area in Europe.

 Finally, Skyros is the biggest of the Sporades, but also the least developed.
 It is another quiet Greek island, and a perfect choice to get away from it all.
-Explore its hiking trail network and the lovely, unspoilt beaches.
+Explore its hiking trail network and the lovely, unspoiled beaches.

 How do I get to the Sporades?

 The easiest way to get to the Sporades islands is to fly to Skiathos, which has an international airport.
-Alternatively, you can catch a short domestic flight from Athens or Thessaloniki to Skyros.
+You can find flights from several European countries, and also domestic flights from Athens.

 Skopelos and Alonissos are only accessible by ferry.
 You can reach them from the mainland, Skiathos or Skyros.